blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 - Takes 8 hours
 - Can do once per day
 - Regain HP equal to your CON mod (min 1)
-- Regain any once per day abilities(such as prepared spells)
+- Regain any once per rest abilities

 ### Starting gear
 A new character starts with common clothes and 1d4 of the table below.